skip to main content

 Our Internal Medicine Residency Program is dedicated to education, with the goal of developing clinically competent Board-Certified Internists.
 This foundation enables our graduates to pursue diverse career paths, including primary care practice, subspecialty training, hospitalist careers, or academics.

-Our innovative 6+2 block scheduling system reduces fatigue and burnout while preparing residents for their future careers.
-Residents spend 4 weeks on the floors followed by 2+2 weeks in Outpatient/Elective rotations.
+Our innovative 4+2 block scheduling system reduces fatigue and burnout while preparing residents for their future careers.
+Residents spend 4 weeks on the floors followed by 2 weeks in Outpatient/subspeciality clinic rotations

 Continuity Clinic and Outpatient Rotations: